heatherzh01/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+Aashika & Runze

+They suggested that I can change this and extend this into a social media thing.
+I can use the buttons to toggle through friends list and people can type in their time zone and color(mood-represented) or availability and maybe emoji of what they’re doing.

+Anjali

+Anjali suggested that I can add a message option as well.
+And also change the mood color into gradient so that it is a smoother transition.

 # Lab 2 Part 2